Top 10 Best all in one Printer for Small Businesses in 2020 and 2021

 Remember back in the day when all you needed from a printer was the ability to print?

 This is no longer the case, with machines that not only print, scan and copy but also fax, connect to wireless networks and print from mobile devices with one quick touch.

 They range from under £100 to over £350 with features to suit every small business – but what is the best all-in-one printer for you?

-If you are looking to buy the best all-in-one printer for your small business but have no idea where to start then worry not, we have you covered.
+If you are looking to buy the best all-in-one printer for a small business, but have no idea where to start then worry not, we have you covered.

 The HP Page Wide Pro is the best all-in-one printer for small businesses with a heavy workload that needs colour, blazing-fast performance and high print quality.

-It is not just good for quick, quality printing though, as the quality of its photocopies and scanned documents are equally impressive.
+It is not just good for quick, print quality though, as the quality of its photocopies and scanned documents are equally impressive.